About Bradford on Avon

 The gradually declining cloth industry, following a bank failure and the development of woollen mills in the North of England, was replaced from 1848 by pioneering rubber works, which operated here until 1994.

-Today, Bradford is an attractive small stone-built town of around 10,000 inhabitants that is somewhat overshadowed by its larger neighbours and is looking for a new role in its post-industrial age.
+Today, Bradford is an attractive small stone-built town of around 10,000 inhabitants that is somewhat overshadowed by its larger neighbours and has a new rôle in its post-industrial age with international high-tech companies, independent shopping, tourism and a wealth of pubs and restaurants.